MicrosoftDocs/win32/desktop-src/OPC/open-packaging-conventions-overview.md

 ![illustration showing a generic filing cabinet](../images/closed-cabinet.png)

-Unlike real–world filing systems, packages must conform to a predictable, conceptual organizational system (called the logical model), and predicatable physical characteristics (called the physical model).
+Unlike real world filing systems, packages must conform to a predictable, conceptual organizational system (called the logical model), and predicatable physical characteristics (called the physical model).
 These standardized conformance requirements are described in the *OPC*.

 ### Logical Model